Culture of Baltimore: Musical and literary culture

-Baltimore's most enduring music legacy might be in the realm of "old school" jazz where a number of natives made the big time after moving to New York City.
-Chick Webb, Eubie Blake, and Billie Holiday were all originally from Baltimore before moving on.
-The same zeitgeist also applies to classical minimalist composer Philip Glass, also from Baltimore and moved to NYC.
+Baltimore's most enduring music legacy is considered to be in the realm of "old school" jazz where a number of natives gained notoriety after moving to New York City.
+Chick Webb, Eubie Blake, and Billie Holiday, and classical minimalist composer Philip Glass were all originally from Baltimore.

 Others that would find fame in the music business from the area would include jazz-rock composer Frank Zappa, singer Ric Ocasek of The Cars, pop vocalist Mama Cass, and Talking Heads frontman David Byrne.

 Baltimore Club is a locally developed style of breakbeat.

 In the 2000s, several local alternative/indie bands have risen to national prominence, including Beach House, Animal Collective, Future Islands, Wye Oak, Dan Deacon; however, most of these bands are not native to Baltimore, and moved there in the mid-2000s from other areas of the country such as North Carolina, Purchase, NY, and Long Island.
 Wye Oak left Baltimore in the mid-2010s.

 From the 1860s to the 1880s a number of periodicals were published in Baltimore, including Southern Magazine, South Atlantic, Southern Society, and Continental Magazine.